 At a national level The National Archives hold staff registers for all unions in England and Wales (Series MH9) and again they have not been digitised.
-Recording of nurses mainly occurred from the 1860s.
-Series MH12 contains correspondence from Poor Law unions, including appointment forms for individual nurses from the 1840s onwards.
 The Workhouse website run by Peter Higginbotham gives extensive information on workhouses, how they were run, and details of where local records survive.
 The National Archives has useful guides on Poor Law and on Workhouse Inmates and Staff.